 What do Bearded Dragons Look Like?

-They are called Bearded Dragons because of the beard like pouch under the mouth that they can inflate and the dark colours that it will turn.
+They are called Bearded Dragons because of the beard-like pouch under the mouth that they can inflate and the dark colors that it will turn.
 There are 9 species of Pogona / Bearded Dragon although some could be classed as the same since only the location of habitat varies.

-In captivity Pogona Vitticeps has been bred in to a multitude of different colours and markings.
+In captivity, Pogona Vitticeps has been bred into a multitude of different colors and markings.
 They have excellent eyesight and can see prey over a fair distance.
 It has been known for them to run on their hind legs, although this is claimed to be seen in the wild – I have yet to see it.

-There’s more in-depth info on the behaviour of Bearded Dragons but below are the basics.
+There’s more in-depth info on the behavior of Bearded Dragons but below are the basics.
 Pogona are diurnal, meaning that these lizards are active during the daytime.
-They display a variety of communication methods between themselves such as arm waving, head bobbing, colour changes and inflating their bodies into a disc shape to face off against each other.
+They display a variety of communication methods between themselves such as arm waving, head bobbing, color changes, and inflating their bodies into a disc shape to face off against each other.

-In groups, more dominate dragons will often climb and lie on top of another dragon in order to claim a basking spot.
-They are very territorial and can be aggressive to other dragons, especially between males.
-They will bite and nip at toes and tails of other dragons and even attempt to steal food from another Beardies mouth.
+In groups, more dominant dragons will often climb and lie on top of another dragon in order to claim a basking spot.
+They are very territorial and can be aggressive to other dragons, especially males.
+They will bite and nip at the toes and tails of other dragons and even attempt to steal food from another Beardies mouth.

 Most adult dragons are docile and friendly with a good temperament, they can be quite outgoing and adventurous at times.
-They display some basic signs of intelligence, I have one dragon that recognises the sound of a bag of locusts and another that know where the food is kept and will always attempt to break in.
+They display some basic signs of intelligence, I have one dragon that recognizes the sound of a bag of locusts and another that know where the food is kept and will always attempt to break-in.